danReynolds/EARTH121/lessons/MassWasting.md

 Intense ground shaking during earthquakes can cause water-saturated surface materials to lose strength and behave like fluid-like masses.

-These masses are more likely to become mass wastes eve at lower angles of repose.
+These masses are more likely to become mass wastes even at lower angles of repose.

 ## Classification of Mass Wasting Processes